Keith Andrews (bishop): Episcopacy

 In May 2014, the Diocese of Western Anglicans elected Andrews to be the second diocesan bishop, succeeding Bill Thompson, who had announced his retirement for June 2014 for health reasons.
 Andrews' election was given consent by the ACNA College of Bishops in October 2014.
 He was consecrated by ACNA Archbishop Foley Beach on January 25, 2015, in Newport Beach, California.In October 2017, Andrews dedicated All Saints Anglican Church in Long Beach as the diocesan cathedral.

 In 2016, Andrews joined fellow ACNA Bishops Eric Menees, Mark Zimmerman, Kevin Bond Allen, and Todd Hunter to streamline the ordination process in western U.S. ACNA dioceses, with a joint exam and a joint examining board that would allow clergy ordained under the standards to serve in any participating diocese.
 At the provincial level, in 2020 Andrews co-chaired with Alphonza Gadsden an ACNA task force on race, racism and racial reconciliation.

+In August 2023, Andrews announced his intention to retire in early 2025, beginning an election process for a new Western Anglicans diocesan bishop.
+He was succeeded by Phil Ashey in March 2025.